With Visitor Scoring, you can:

 To set up visitor scoring, you need to:

 Step 1.
-Use the the Custom Triggers module to set events that are important to your business.
+Use custom triggers to track events that are important to your business.

 Step 2.
 Give point values to these events